-We support widows through the grieving process and beyond by providing life transition resources and immediate peer connections; facilitating the healing process and allowing them to rebuild and re-engage in life.
+We support widows through the grieving process and beyond by providing life transition resources and immediate connection; facilitating the healing process and allowing for rebuilding to start from our communities embrace and we uplift and encourage as widows re-engage in life.

 Our vision is to be a strong network of widows – empowering our members through shared experience.
 We open the door to a safe haven for widows, ensuring they do not go through their experience alone, but with life-long connections and lasting support.
 We relate.
 We understand.
 We listen.
 We care.

 Why specifically widows and not widowers?

 It has been our experience that when we bring Women and Men together in a group setting, where individuals are at various stages in their grieving and emotions are high, that often time individuals become romantically involved which hinders the grieving process.
 We promote moving forward in your time, but we also value safety and keeping you at the heart and focus.
 We focus on women for three reasons:

 - The original founder started out as one of six original widows and our experiences and our expertise is working with women.

 - We have found that women seek help more often than men.